 Site icon Florida Chamber of Commerce

-Understanding the Proposed OSHA Heat Illness Rule
+Understanding OSHA’s New Heat Illness Rule

 3 Ways This Rule Could Impact Your Business:

-Why Your Input Matters
+Why Your Immediate Feedback Matters

 How You Can Get Involved

-We invite all Florida businesses to participate in our survey to provide feedback on the proposed OSHA rule.
+We invite all Florida businesses to participate in our survey to provide feedback on the newly published OSHA rule.
 Your responses will directly influence how we present collective feedback to OSHA, ensuring that the final rule is balanced and considers the unique challenges faced by businesses in our state.
 By actively engaging in this process, Florida businesses have a chance to lead the nation in setting the standard for heat safety.

-If you have any questions or need more information on how the proposed OSHA rule might impact your business, please feel free to reach out:
+If you have any questions or need more information on how the OSHA rule might impact your business, please feel free to reach out:

 Jason Mozo, J.D.